-Invisible Disabilities in the Workplace: Barriers to Inclusion
+Invisible Disabilities in the Workplace

-Project Overview
+Project Summary

 The Accessible Canada Act (ACA) defines invisible disabilities in 6 categories: Intellectual, mental health, cognitive, learning, communication and sensory.
 The project will identify barriers specifically in the workplace for people with invisible disabilities that fall into all 6 categories of the ACA definition.
 Beyond the typical barriers, people with invisible disabilities deal with barriers that impact their productivity, privacy, happiness, and meaningful participation at work.
 This research will focus on the hard to quantify barriers that impact the emotional and mental state of employees including barriers that cause or amplify confusion, prolonged sadness, anxiety, and other related emotional states associated with episodic and permanent cognitive and neurodiverse conditions such as anxiety disorders, Post-Traumatic Stress Disorder (PTSD), dyslexia, clinical depression, Autism Spectrum Disorder (ASD), and other similar conditions.
 The project also aims to understand how to ensure meaningful participation in the workplace and how the physical environment needs to be designed to ensure that participation.